Concept of Operations for the License Verification System (LVS)

-In order to achieve full automation, the U.S. Nuclear Regulatory Commission (NRC) has developed a phased approach to deploy this system:
+In order to achieve full automation, the U.S. Nuclear Regulatory Commission (NRC) has developed a phased approach for this system:

-- In the short-term, license verification will be accomplished manually by the user through access to official electronic license-image files and verification that the requested materials are within the licensee’s authorized possession limits for Category 1 and 2 sources.
-The LVS will also query the inventory in NSTS and determine whether the licensee has exceeded its possession limit, and will track verification requests to avoid data mining.
-License verification under the short-term strategy will be available when the LVS is deployed in May 2013.
+- In the short-term, license verification is accomplished manually by the user through access to official electronic license-image files and verification that the requested materials are within the licensee's authorized possession limits for Category 1 and 2 sources.
+The LVS also queries the inventory in NSTS and determines whether the licensee has exceeded its possession limit, and tracks verification requests to avoid data mining.
+License verification under the short-term strategy is currently available as of May 2013.
 For additional details, see the Conceptual Overview of the License Verification Process.